latin-1/um5302ta/README.md

 ## Suspend

+### Modern Standby (S0ix)

-Install [linux-firmware-git](https://aur.archlinux.org/packages/linux-firmware-git) from AUR if you are using Arch Linux, or build a package from the [repository](https://git.kernel.org/pub/scm/linux/kernel/git/firmware/linux-firmware.git/) by yourself.
+Install [linux-firmware-git](https://aur.archlinux.org/packages/linux-firmware-git) from AUR if you are using Arch Linux, or build a custom package with the latest firmware from the [this](https://git.kernel.org/pub/scm/linux/kernel/git/firmware/linux-firmware.git/) repository.

-Update the BIOS to version 307 or above.
+Update the BIOS to the latest version (optional).
 <https://www.asus.com/Laptops/For-Home/Zenbook/Zenbook-S-13-OLED-UM5302-AMD-Ryzen-6000-series/HelpDesk_BIOS/>

-### S3 Suspend
+### S3 Sleep (not recommended)

-> **Warning**
-> S3 suspend might be unreliable and result in freezing.
+S3 suspend might be unreliable and result in freezing.

 ```
 options mem_sleep_default=deep